Undergraduate Course Offerings

 Graduate Course Offerings

-Master of Engineering in Project Management (City of Leavenworth)
+Master of Engineering or Master of Science in Project Management (City of Leavenworth)

 Project management roles are predicted to increase by more than 13.4 million by 2020.
 A master’s degree in project management

 will address how project management uses cross-functional teams to assist in the process of planning, organizing, securing, leading, delegating and controlling of resources to achieve specific goals.
 Upon completion, graduates will have the skills and knowledge to successfully bridge the fields of engineering, technology, people and business.
 The Master of Engineering in Project Management is offered in an accelerated format in Leavenworth.
 Students begin coursework in August and can complete the program in its entirety within one academic year.

 Master of Science in Homeland Security: Law & Policy (City of Leavenworth)

 Homeland security professionals work in an increasingly complex environment requiring high-level critical and creative thinking.
 This interdisciplinary program is designed for military officers, as well as government and private sector employees of organizations responsible for security operations and disaster preparedness.
 Graduates learn about domestic and international law and policy, crisis mitigation and management, cyberterrorism, critical infrastructure attacks, natural disasters, epidemics, and chemical and biohazards.
 The coursework culminates in an intensive homeland security crisis simulation.
 Students in Leavenworth can complete the degree in 10 months, beginning in August and finishing the following May.
 Some federal employees may qualify for a 10% discount off of tuition.
 Inquire now and ask about the Federal Government Partnership.